-Discussing the guestion of unity with the opportunists, Lenin spoke almost directly at the Trotskyites:
+Discussing the question of unity with the opportunists, Lenin spoke almost directly at the Trotskyites:

-"On all important questions... the opportunists confront the party with their ultimatum, the acceptance of which is secured through their numerous connections with the bourgeoisie, through their majorities on the executive committees of the labor unions, etc. To keep UN-ITED with opportunism at the present time means PRACTICALLY to subjugate the working class to "its" bourgeoisie, to make an alliance with it for the oppression of other nations and for the struggle for the privileges of a great nation; at the same time it means splitting the revolutionary proletariat of all countries."
+"On all important questions... the opportunists confront the party with their ultimatum, the acceptance of -hich is secured through their numerous connections with the bourgeoisie, through their majorities on the executive committees of the labor unions. etc. To keep UN-ITED with opportunism at the present time means PRACTICALLY to subjugate the work/ ing class to "its" bourgeoisie, to make an alliance with it for the oppression of other nations and for the struggle for the privileges of a creat nation: at the same time it means splitting the revolutionary proletariat of all countries."

-Lenin called upon class conscious workers who found themselves in the politcal organirations controlled by the opportunists to split from the social-patriots.
-The Trotskyites take the opposite road: form a common political oragnization together with the opportunists, and put the traitors in controll
+Lenin called upon class conscious workers who found themselves in the politcal organizations controlled by the opportunists to split from the social-patriots.
+The Trotskyites take the opposite road: form a common political organization tcgether with the opportunists, and put the traitors in control!

-Only the "revolutionists" with a brurgeois democratic ideology can think of the Labor Party as an aid in the political development of the working class; can fail to realize that the Labor Party agitation and organization will further encourage the deeply rooted ideas of bourgeois legality and parliamentarism in the American masses, and will restrain the development of the struggle; can fail to recognize that the Labor Party movement will strengthen the faial illusion that the working class can at me to power peacefully, through taking over the existing capitalist state machinery.
+Only the 'revolutionists'' with a bourgeois dem cratic ideology can think of the Labor Party as an aid in the political development of the working class; can fail to realize that the Labor Party agitation and organization will further encourage the deeply rooted ideas of bourgeois legality and parliamentarism in the American masses, and will restrain the development of the struggle; can fail to recognize that the Labor Party movement will strengthen the fatal illusion that the working class can come to power peacefully, through taking over the existing capitalist state machinery.

-As the war pressure grows, the bourgeoisie will need a loyal opposition of the left, since the present trade union and reformist leaders who openly support capitalism and the war will begin to lose authority among the masses.
+As the war pressure grows, the bourgeoisie will need a loyal opposition of the left, since the present trade union and reformist leaders who openly support capitalism and the war will begin to lose authority among the masses. is already being reached, this is actually iak-

-In England and Australia, where this stage is already being reached, this is actually idking place.
-The Australian Labor Party is in full loadership of the government -- for the capitalisis.
+In England and Australia, where this stage ing place.
+The Australian Labor Party is in full leadership of the government - for the capitalists.

 The Trotskyites cover up their support of the social patriots by making secondary criticisms of the Labor Party and attacking individual leaders and policies.
-Their continued propaganda for a Labor Party, however, shows they are bidding, constitutions of leadership in a Labor Party government.
+Their continued propaganda for a Labor Party, however, shows they are bidding, consciously or no, for positions of leadership in a Labor Party government.

-The Trotskyile support of the Labor Party is the current form of their line of tailending the opportunists and social patriots.
+The Trotskyite support of the Labor Party is the current form of their line of tailending the opportunists and social patriots.
 Yesterday, this line was expressed in the entry into the Socialist Party, then in the support of the Ludlow amendment.
 In France they called for a Blum-Cachin government; in Spain for a Caballero - C.N.T. government.

-Defense of class collaboration, renunciation of the idea of a social revolution and of revolutionary methods of struggle, adaptation to bourgeois nationalism and bourgeois legalism, abolition of the class viewpoint and the class struggle out of fear of repelling the "broad masses of the population" (read - petty bourgeoisie) - these are the political threads which make up the Labor Party agitation.
+Defense of class collaboration, renunciation of the idea of a social revolution and of revolutionary methods of struggle, adaptation to bourgeois nationalism and bourgeois legalism, abolition of the class viewpoint and the class struggle out of fear of repelling the "broad masses of the population" (read - petty bourgeoisie) - these are the political threads which make up the Labor Party agitation."